Frequently Asked Questions About Possession

 Here we are invoking the 14th Amendment of the Constitution and claiming an egregious Due Process violation.

-This is where material or exculpatory evidence is destroyed by the government in bad faith, where a person’s right to collect exculpatory evidence for the defense is denied in violation of a statute or code, or another scenario in which the process is so flawed that it is constitutionally invalid.
+This is where material or exculpatory evidence is destroyed by the government in bad faith.
+Where a person’s right to collect exculpatory evidence for the defense is denied in violation of a statute or code.
+Or another scenario in which the process is so flawed that it is constitutionally invalid.

 4. LAWFUL POSSESSION